mabenavides/debugging-rmarkdown/README.md

 * [babynames.R](babynames.R)babynames.R: I fixed the bugs and added comments of what I changed
 * [hiv-profile.Rmd](hiv-profile.Rmd): I adjusted the YAML and fixed the bugs on the code
 * [hiv-profile-template.Rmd](hiv-profile-template.Rmd): I created a copy of the previous file, to parametirize
-* [render-template-script.R](render-template-script.R):I created a separate script to run the template for each country in a systematic way
+* [render-template-script.R](render-template-script.R): I created a separate script to run the template for each country in a systematic way
 * [reports](reports): folder for the countries reports